What Is a Liveness Check and Why You Need One

 Key metrics to track include your fraud reduction rate, the verification success rate for legitimate users, and the average time it takes someone to complete the sign-up process.
 Another critical KPI is the system’s ability to stop spoofing attacks—instances where bad actors use photos, videos, or masks to trick the system.
 Tracking these numbers will give you a clear, data-backed picture of how well your liveness check is protecting your platform and how smoothly it’s integrating into your user journey.

-Develop a Testing and QA Strategy
+Create a Robust Testing and QA Strategy

 A liveness check solution isn’t a simple plug-and-play tool.
 Its performance can be affected by a wide range of real-world variables, from the user’s device to the lighting in their room.
 That’s why a thorough testing and quality assurance (QA) strategy is essential.
 Your goal is to ensure the technology is both secure and accessible for your entire user base, not just for those in perfect conditions.